 SAAB’s Research Grant program is primarily concerned that the research is student-motivated and is actively facilitated by students.

+SAAB shall establish a deadline for Research Grant applications once a month

 Visiting Scholar Grant

 The Board may fund visiting scholars who will add both depth and perspective to present or planned course offerings.
 Visits may be in the form of classes, seminars, performances, tutorials, and/or public lectures.